Glossary

 - SimplicityHL

 - A high-level programming language with a Rust-like syntax that was created in conjunction with Simplicity to facilitate writing Simplicity programs.
-SimplicityHL compiles to Simplicity, which is actually run by miners or other blockchain node operators.
+SimplicityHL compiles to Simplicity, which is actually run by node operators.

 - simply